kreshuklab/CRank-Consistency_based_ranking/datasets/README.md

 All the aforementioned Target Dataset configs inherit from TargetDatasetConfigBase and have the following standard structure.

-class TargetDatasetConfigBase
+**class TargetDatasetConfigBase():**
 - **name**: Name of dataset taken from select supported `Literal`
 - **loader**: Defining the meta data for the inferance Dataloader Class, there are 4 implemented classes.
 - **predictor_semantic**: Defining the meta data for the semantic segmentation predictor class.
 - **eval_dataloader_instance**: Defining the meta data for the instance segmentation predictor class.
 - **eval_dataloader_semantic**: Defining the meta data for the semantic segmentation evaluation Dataloader Class.
 - **eval_dataloader_instance**: Defining the meta data for the instance segmentation evaluation Dataloader Class.
 - **consis_dataloader_semantic**: Defining the meta data for the semantic segmentation consistency score Dataloader Class.
 - **consis_dataloader_instance**: Defining the meta data for the instance segmentation consistency score Dataloader Class.
 - **filter_results**: Defining class to filter results if desired.

 ### Target Dataset Directory Structure